TrianglyRU/OrbinautFramework/README.md

 - Nihil (NullSpace) -- for player rotation code
 - PixelatedPope -- for the palette shader, from which we took a small part of it
 - Nkrapivin -- for Discord Rich Presence plugin
+- and to all members of our Discord server who helped us finding bugs

 # Terms of use
 - You are not allowed to re-release our framework with "features" added it (like Orbinaut Framework Plus, Orbinaut Framework EX, etc. etc.).
 Feel free to use it only for your own closed-source projects.